1. Plush Bedding

 Set the perfect mood with warm, inviting lighting.
 Use bedside lamps with soft bulbs, dimmable sconces, or string lights for a cozy glow.
 Lighting creates ambiance and ensures guests can comfortably read, relax, or get ready.

-Avoid harsh overhead lights and focus on layered illumination.
+Avoid harsh overhead lighting and opt for layered illumination instead.
 Choose fixtures that match the room’s style, whether modern or classic.
-Warm lighting enhances the space’s comfort and makes guests feel at ease, creating a memorable and welcoming atmosphere.
+Warm lighting enhances the space’s comfort, making guests feel at ease and creating a memorable and welcoming atmosphere.

 9. Layered Rugs

-Choose soft underfoot materials, like wool or cotton.
+Choose soft underfoot materials, such as wool or cotton.
 Guests will appreciate the extra comfort, especially on cold mornings.
 With minimal effort, layered rugs can elevate the room’s style and make it more inviting.

 10. Greenery